-For the sake of clarity, the Normalized Power from Figure 42 does not take include a possible "Boost function".
+For the sake of clarity, the Normalized Power from Figure 42 does not include a possible "Boost function".
 In other words, a turbine is considered to deliver a normalized power of 1.00 without boost.

 Based on the technological benchmark realized by DTU, we observe that technologies fulfilling the above-mentioned requirements are available on the market and currently installed in existing parks around the world.
-Elia invites stakeholders to provide a well-argued position if the requirements appear to restrict the market.
+During the 2nd public consultation held in October, Elia invited stakeholders to provide a well-argued position if the requirements appear to restrict the market.
+Elia received valuable suggestions, which have been included in this version of the report, but no elements indicating that the requirements on turbine level would lead to unreasonable cost increases.